Senfier-LiqiJing/Senfier-LiqiJing.github.io/content/blog/chaos-dynamic-system/index.md

 ---
 title: ⚙️ Unlocking "Free Control" in Chaos - A Compact Multiplier-Oriented Oscillator
-summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
+summary: A deep dive into my research on simplifying chaotic circuits.
+We achieved independent control of amplitude, frequency, and offset using a novel multiplier-oriented design.
-date: 2023-10-27
+date: 2023-06-08
 math: true
 profile: false